Jaisalmer railway station

 Jaisalmer railway station is a major railway station located in Jaisalmer, Rajasthan.
 The railway station is under the administrative control of North Western Railway of Indian Railways.
 The station has three platforms and a total of five tracks.
 Jodhpur- Jaisalmer Railway was merged with the Western Railway in November 1951.
 Later North Western Railway came into existence on 1 October 2002.

+History

+Jaisalmer railway station old building before redevelopment under the Amrit Bharat Station Scheme.

+Jaisalmer railway station serves the city of Jaisalmer in Rajasthan and has been an important railhead for the region for many years.
+Earlier, the station had basic passenger facilities.

+The station has recently been redeveloped under the Indian government’s Amrit Bharat Station Scheme at a cost of ₹140 crore.
+The upgrade includes improved passenger amenities such as air-conditioned waiting halls, escalators, solar panels, and better accessibility features.
+Completed in October 2025, the redevelopment aims to provide a more comfortable and efficient travel experience.
+It also supports the growing number of tourists visiting Jaisalmer, known for its desert safaris and historic havelis.

 Trains

 Some important trains that originate and terminate at the station: